Patient Safety and Quality Assurance Study Guide for the PTCB Exam

 Handwashing

 Handwashing is one of the easiest, yet most important, aspects of infection control.
 Always wash your hands prior to any compounding procedure or pharmacy process that involves direct contact with the drug product.
-This includes washing your hands prior to donning PPE in accordance with USP regulations.
+This includes washing your hands prior to donning your personal protective equipment in accordance with USP regulations.

 Personal Protective Equipment (PPE)

-As mentioned in our study guide on compounding, PPE is required for all compounding procedures and differs based on the type of compounding and the drug products being compounded.
+PPE is required for all compounding procedures and differs based on the type of compounding and the drug products being compounded.
 When using PPE, it is important to follow a specific order to reduce the potential of contamination.
 In general, you should work from “dirtiest” to “cleanest” parts of the PPE attire.
 For example, you wouldn’t put shoe covers on after putting on your sterile gloves.
-Follow the general order listed here and make sure to check the procedures outlined by your specific pharmacy.
+Follow the general order listed here and make sure to check the procedures outlined by your specific pharmacy:

-2. Start with shoe and hair covers including any facial hair.
+2. Start with the shoe and hair covers, including any facial hair.

 3. Put on a face mask or face shield.

-4. Wash your hands with appropriate handwashing technique.
+4. Wash your hands with an appropriate handwashing technique.

 5. Use a compounding-specific gown.

-6. Don sterile gloves and use alcohol to continue to sterilize your gloved hands between drug products.
+6. Don sterile gloves and use alcohol to sterilize your gloved hands between drug products.

 Counting Trays

 Counting trays and spatulas should always be cleaned regularly before use and periodically throughout the work shift.
 This is typically done with 70% isopropyl alcohol.
 This helps reduce the risk of contamination between medication products.
-Also, there should be a seperate counting tray and spatula for counting medications like penicillins or sulfur-containing drugs, since some patients may have an allergy to these products.
-This separate tray and spatulas should be cleaned before and after every use.
+Also, there should be a separate counting tray and spatula for counting medications like penicillin or sulfur-containing drugs, since some patients may have an allergy to these products.
+These separate trays and spatulas should be cleaned before and after every use.

 Countertop

-Just like counting trays, the pharmacy countertop should be wiped down and cleaned regularly, if not more often, with the appropriate detergent or isopropyl alcohol.
-This is to prevent the possibility of contamination and minimize bacterial growth on the surface we work on each day.
+Just like counting trays, the pharmacy countertop should be wiped down and cleaned regularly with the appropriate detergent or isopropyl alcohol.
+This is to prevent the possibility of contamination and minimize bacterial growth on the surfaces you work on each day.

 Equipment